 There are also widespread concerns surrounding the impact on B2B marketing.
 The DMA is warning, “Article 16 of the Regulation would require organisations to have a prior opt-in consent for business-to-business (B2B) corporate marketing.
 Currently, marketing to limited or public limited companies is carried out on an opt-out basis in the UK.
 Restricting B2B corporate marketing to a prior opt-in consent would prevent businesses communicating and their ability to sell their goods and services.
 The ePrivacy Regulation should keep the status quo where Member States can decide how to regulate B2B direct marketing.”

 ePrivacy will now enter the trilogue negotiation stage, where the LIBE Committee report will be debated by the EU Parliament and the Council of Ministers before a final text emerges.
-The ambition of implementing the Regulation in line with the GDPR on 25 May 2018, is therefore looking unlikely, and many will be praying it emerges with some crucial tweaks.
+It was confirmed in January that the ambition of implementing the Regulation in line with the GDPR on 25 May 2018 will not be met.
+A final text is anticipated later this year, or perhaps even early in 2019.

 Michael Bond is the Data Protection Officer at GLH Hotels and says, “Organisations have wanted clarity on these crucial issues for some time now but it looks like we may have to be patient for a little while longer.
 My advice is simple; get proactive.
 Take the opportunity to engage with customers, suppliers, regulators and other stakeholders – start the conversation about what solutions could look like and where the pain points are.
 The AdTech and Marketing ecosystems are disruptors by nature… go disrupt.
 Whatever you do, don’t close your eyes and hope ePrivacy will go away, it won’t.”